rajatjogindersingh/smart_calender/README.md

 # Smart Calender

 Using Flask to build Restful API's for Smart Calender.
-Using these API's you can Register, Login, Check ,Mark and Book availability depending on schedule of other person.
+Using these API's you can register, login, check ,mark and book availability depending on schedule of other person.
 Also have integrated with JWT token based Authentication.

 #Setup
 The pre-requisite for this is Python 3.6 or above should be available in your machine.